debruine/tutorials/docs/02_sim_data.md

 * What are the score means?
 * What are the score variances?

-I start simulation scripts by setting variables for these values.
+I start simulation scripts by setting parameters for these values.

 ```r